mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] In repository, redo the mononenergetic list
 - [ ] Fix print statement in \_\_press to print the right filename
 - [ ] The Q value as calculated uses the mass of hydrogen, which includes the electron.
 If you use a proton you get my value...
+- [ ] Check if we asked for Opensky historical data access
+- [ ] Get all the other files processed and finalised for iTL data
 - [ ] repository: add the calibrated cut to ambe, and make a readme